 You’ll need to register with a .edu email address and list your college, graduation year and major.

 Amazon Deal for Government Assistance

 If you’re on government assistance you can also get Amazon Prime for about half price.

 If you receive EBT or Medicaid, you can get a one-month free trial, then pay just $5.99 a month afterwards.
 Or get a full year for $59.
 To sign up visit:

-Amazon Prime is a paid subscription service offered by Amazon that gives users access to services that would otherwise be unavailable, or cost extra, to the typical Amazon customer.
-This includes free same, one or two-day delivery (depending on the address), streaming music and video, and other benefits.
-In January 2020, Amazon reported that Prime had more than 150 million subscribers worldwide.
+Amazon Prime is a paid subscription service that gives users access to free same, one or two-day delivery, streaming music and video, and other benefits.
+There are more than 150 million Amazon Prime subscribers.